YanKlInnomme/FoundryVTT-monsterhearts/README.md

  * The 'Powered by the Apocalypse' system (pbta)

 In addition for multilingual use, it is advisable to install the following modules:
  * The Babele module (The essential for translation)
  * The Lib-wrapper module (Required by Babele)

 ## Licenses

 This module is fan content created with the permission of the rights holders.
 It was not commissioned, endorsed or funded by them.
 I thank the rights holders for their permission and hope that this module will enhance your gaming experience.
 This project includes:

 - **Content**: MONSTERHEARTS, including its texts, illustrations, characters, names and likenesses, is a protected work.
 This game is written by Avery Alder and published by [Buried Without Ceremony](https://buriedwithoutceremony.com/).
 The French translation and commercial distribution are provided by [Lapin Marteau](https://www.lapinmarteau.com/).
-The mues illustrations included in this module come from the French version and were created by [Jérémie Morán](https://julian_artworks.artstation.com/).
+The skins illustrations included in this module come from the French version and were created by [Jérémie Morán](https://julian_artworks.artstation.com/).
 All rights reserved.
 The texts and illustrations are used with permission.
 Elements of this project protected by copyright may not be distributed commercially or freely, including illustrations and texts.

 - **Source code**: All source code _(javascript, css, etc.)_ is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).